Rodrigo y Gabriela: 2002-2008; re-Foc and Rodrigo y Gabriela

+2009-2013; 11:11 and Area52

 They released a new album, 11:11, in September, 2009.
 Alex Skolnick of Testament guests on the album, as do Strunz & Farah.
 Upon the release of the new album, they received much mainstream American popularity and were the featured music on Monday Night Football on October 12, 2009, as they celebrated Latino Heritage Month.

 Their song "Santo Domingo" was chosen as the Starbucks iTunes Pick of the Week for November 10, 2009.
 The duo was the musical guest on The Late Late Show with Craig Ferguson that aired on CBS-TV on October 28, 2009, and was re-run on December 29, 2009.
-They performed "Buster Voodoo."
+They performed "Buster Voodoo".
 They performed on Jools Holland's Annual Hootenanny on December 31, 2009.

 The duo was the musical guest on The Tonight Show with Jay Leno that aired on NBC on March 23, 2010, to promote their album 11:11 and on Lopez Tonight which aired on TBS March 25, 2010.
 They headlined the West Holts stage on the Sunday night at Glastonbury 2010 and played the King Tuts Tent at T In The Park on 10 July 2010.
 They also had a spot on the main stage at Latitude festival that same July and they managed to draw in a huge crowd.
+They also performed at The White House for President Barack Obama in 2010.

 In 2010, Rodrigo y Gabriela contributed a live version of their song "Hora Zero" to the Enough Project and Downtown Records' Raise Hope for Congo compilation.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in the Congo.